 Bursitis (inflammation of fluid-filled sacs that cushion joints)

 A dull, achy pain at the back of the heel.
-There is no pain when toes are raised.

 This is not a diagnostic tool.
 See your healthcare professional if needed.